-The concentration requires 15 credits and supports the Seminary's goal to mature students in discipleship to Jesus Christ as they pursue mastery of the key academic disciplines within biblical and theological studies.
+The concentration requires 15 credits and supports the Division's goal to mature as a Christian communicator, proclaiming biblical truth effectively, especially in genrespecific expository preaching and teaching.

 - Analyze and identify the function of grammatical constructions in various languages. - Analyze language beyond the grammatical level through discourse analysis. - Differentiate the various philosophies and methodologies of Bible translation.